forwards/website_source/content/edu/chicago.md

 ### Workshop Description

 Curious about package development, but not sure where to start?
 This workshop is for you!
 Run by R-Ladies Chicago, the goal of this workshop is to empower you to start contributing back to the R ecosystem with package development.
-We'll be using materials developed by Hadley Wickham, Jenny Bryan, and Di Cook for the [FoRwards organization](https://forwards.github.io/about/).
+We'll be using materials developed by Hadley Wickham, Jenny Bryan, and Di Cook for the [Forwards teaching team](https://forwards.github.io/edu/).

 By the end of this day-long workshop, you should know how to: